Hiram Ohio

 The front door had a habit of opening itself up, even when it was securely locked.

-The door knob didn’t work, and the door could only be opened by a Yale lock.
+The door knob didn’t work, and the door could only be opened with the key from a Yale lock.

 One night, in May of ’86, Pam, and her parents were in the front room.
 The front door was locked.